Tabaristan: Caliphal rule

 The following year, a force of 40,000 soldiers under Sa'id al-Harashi finally defeated the rebels.
 Wandad Hurmuzd was wounded and captured, but he was soon pardoned and allowed to return to his lands.
 Following this, relations between the Muslim governors and local rulers of Tabaristan became friendly for a period.
 Wandad Hurmuzd bought considerable amounts of land outside of Sari from the governor Jarid ibn Yazid.
 Tensions arose once again at the end of the reign of caliph Harun al-Rashid (r.
 786–809).
 The Bavandids and Qarinvandids disallowed any Muslim to get buried in Tabaristan, and the soldiers of Sharwin I had killed the caliphal deputy of the region, who was the nephew of the governor Khalifa ibn Sa'id.
 In 805, Wandad Hurmuzd's brother Vindaspagan killed a Muslim tax collector who had been sent to inspect his villages.

 Harun al-Rashid, who was at the city of Ray to address an issue with the governor of Khurasan, summoned the two rulers.
 There they both guaranteed their loyalty to the caliph, promising him to pay the land tax.
 On the request of Wandad Hurmuzd, Harun al-Rashid replaced the governor of Tabaristan.
 However, the new governor was instructed to confine the power of the local rulers to the highlands.
 Wandad Hurmuzd's son Qarin, as well Sharwin I's son Shahriyar, were taken to Baghdad as hostages as proof of their loyalty.
 After Harun al-Rashid's death in 809, they were returned to Tabaristan.
-Shahriyar (now known as Shahriyar I), after succeeding his father sometime before 817, expelled the Qarinvand ruler Mazyar (a grandson of Wandad Hurmuzd) with the help of the latters uncle Vinda-Umid ibn Vindaspagan.
+Shahriyar (now known as Shahriyar I), after succeeding his father sometime before 817, expelled the Qarinvand ruler Mazyar (a grandson of Wandad Hurmuzd) with the help of the latter's uncle Vinda-Umid ibn Vindaspagan.